question-and-answer/dark-souls-copy-paste/README.md

 1. Create the folder if it doesn’t exist: sounds/

-csharp
-Copy code

-2. Add your own sound file, for example: sounds/souls_chime.mp3
+2. Add your own sound file:

-css
-Copy code
+sounds/souls_chime.mp3

 3. Open the extension’s **Options** page in Chrome and make sure the sound file path matches: sounds/souls_chime.mp3

-yaml
-Copy code

 4. Reload the extension from `chrome://extensions`